danmacklin/erlang_cep/README.md

 There are many good examples in the eunit tests within feed_api.erl.

-##Joining windows
+##Joining Windows

-You can join windows by making use of the the search api.
+You can join windows by making use of the search api.

 Joins need to be formatted as a list and added to a window using the feed_api:add_searches() function.